ZeeKhan636/week1-superstore-sql/README.md

   This means a few large purchases are pulling the average up — most orders are actually small.
  The largest individual sales are all Technology purchases (Copiers, Machines) — high-value but infrequent, compared to Phones which sell more often at lower prices.

+Power BI Dashboard

+Built an interactive dashboard with Total Sales, Sales by Category, and Sales by Region, plus a category filter.
+Confirms earlier findings: Technology leads in sales, West region outperforms others.
+See `superstore-dashboard.pbix` (open in Power BI Desktop) or the screenshot above for a preview.